How to Beat Sugar Cravings!

 - The ‘See Food Diet’.
 It takes a heck of a lot more will-power to not eat the biscuits in the biscuit tin on the kitchen top than it is to eat the biscuits that are on sale in the shop down the road.
 You get my point.. if we see food then we may automatically begin to think about it and crave it.
-If you know that you tend to eat the food that you see, make sure to keep high fat/sugar food out of site and put healthy, easy to eat foods in site i.e. keep a bowl of fresh fruit out on the side and have healthy snacks at the front of your cupboards or fridge.
+If you know that you tend to eat the food that you see, make sure to keep high fat/sugar food out of site (or better still, not in the house at all!) and put healthy, easy to eat foods in site i.e. keep a bowl of fresh fruit out on the side and have healthy snacks at the front of your cupboards or fridge.

 I originally wrote this piece for a healthy living magazine but I wanted to blog it to help my followers prevent ‘food cravings’ too!